laurencelundblade/QCBOR/README.md

 in getting QCBOR to run in some environments in combination with `QCBOR_DISABLE_FLOAT_HW_USE`.
 In particular, `-mfloat-abi=soft`, disables use of hardware instructions for the float and double types in C for some architectures.

-#### CMake options

-Previously, some QCBOR_OPT_DISABLE_XXX options were provided.
-They have been replaced with QCBOR_DISABLE_XXX and expanded to cover all features disables.
-See below.

 ## Code Size